February 6, 2014

 December 4, 2013

-In her first season on the VU bench last year, she played a key role in the development of rising stars Heather Bowe, Marqu'es Webb and Kristen Gaffney, among numerous others.
-Earley's efforts helped Vanderbilt earn an NCAA tournament berth for the 15th consecutive season.
+In her first season on the VU bench, she played a key role in the development of the Commodores' frontcourt players, and her efforts helped Vanderbilt earn an NCAA tournament berth for the 15th consecutive season.

 After being drafted by the WNBA's Indiana Fever, Earley played professionally for the Maccabi Tel Kabir in the Safsal Israeli League.
 She embarked upon a career in coaching following her playing career, first as a graduate assistant at the University of Alabama.
 From Tuscaloosa, she went on to spend two seasons as an assistant coach at Tennessee Tech before spending one season on the staff at the University of Rhode Island.